 Most ice makers will not function properly if the temperature is above 15F (-9C).
 Ideally, a freezer should be around 0F (-18C).

 If you find this is still not working, then you may need to replace the thermostat.
 There could be an issue with the calibration.

 #2 Check the Door Seal to the Freezer

 Next, you should take a closer look at the door seal to the freezer.
 You need the freezer to be as cold as possible if you want it to create ice cubes quickly.
 If there is something wrong with the door seal, and cold temperatures could be leaking out of the freezer.
-Another sign that there might be something wrong with the door seal is that your utility bills are going out.
-If your freezer is constantly trying to fool all, this is going to drive up here utility expenses.
+Another sign that there might be something wrong with the door seal is that your utility bills are going up, although refrigerators don’t cost too much to run.

 #3 Clean the Freezer Thoroughly

 After this, you must make sure you clean the freezer thoroughly.
 For example, you may have too much food in your freezer compartment.
 This makes it harder for the freezer to circulate cold air efficiently.
 As a result, the temperature rises, making it harder for you to keep your ice cubes cool.
 If you remove food from the freezer, make sure you clean it thoroughly.
 That way, there is no gunk blocking the circulation.

 You also need to pay close attention to the individual parts of the freezer.
 Ice cubes might be slow coming out of the ice maker because it is dirty.
 You should use a water and vinegar solution to clean the ice maker thoroughly (or an alternative – just make sure it’s safe for consumption!
 It may leave behind residue which could touch ice cubes).